-Let's Talk about brake adjustments there are a number of different reasons why your brakes need to help are caused by either mechanical failures or they just need to be adjusted from use.
+Let's Talk about brake adjustments there are a number of different reasons why your bike brakes need to help are caused by either mechanical failures or they just need to be adjusted from use.
 The good news is that anyone can do it.
 It really is simple.

 Thank you bike shop for trying to scam me.
 That's how I see it.
 I took a bunch of bikes in to have the tires done with puncture proofing.
 I live in an area with a lot of thorns.
 I paid 70 bucks a bike plus tax to have the tires fixed times four bikes..Yikes.
 While I was there they tried selling me on electric bikes, I'm sold even though I can't afford one.
 I really want one which is exacttly why I didnt do the test drive they were pushing.
 Credit?
 No, thank you.
+If you are looking for bmx bikes, here you can find the best bmx bikes and parts.

 I bring the bikes in and right away they start looking them over.
 The brakes are kind of squishy on the beach cruiser, that will be another 70 for a tune-up.
 This one needs the derailer adjusted, looks like a tune-up is needed here too.
 They wanted me to pay for 3 tune-ups at 70 bucks a pop on top of what I was already paying.
 Hell no. I said the brakes are fine.
 I'll figure out the derailer and that bike is brand new, never even ridden, your kidding, right?